 Mould will continue to return if you don’t rectify the reason for the mould – that is, the moisture source.

-Here is what we recommend for smaller mould infestations in your home.
+Here is what we recommend for smaller mould infestations in your home:

 Electrodry Mould Cleaning effectively treats mould and its spores.
-Your qualified technician will provide practical, cost-effective recommendations to prevent mould from returning.
+Your technician has undergone extensive training and can offer practical, cost-effective recommendations to prevent mould from recurring.